 WHERE e.department_id = 1001;

-The TOPK hint instructs the server to set the precision and the minimum number of rows returned for fuzzy queries.
-The value of the PRECISION parameter is an integer type with a value range of [0, 100], which means the percentage of rows queried in a fuzzy query.
-MINIMUM_ROWS specifies the minimum number of rows returned.
+The TOPK Hint indicates that the server sets the precision and minimum number of rows for fuzzy queries.
+The PRECISION parameter is an integer in the range [0, 100], representing the percentage of rows to return for a fuzzy query.
+The MINIMUM_ROWS parameter specifies the minimum number of rows to return.

 /*+ TOPK(PRECISION MINIMUM_ROWS) */